How to Support a Patient with a New Cancer Diagnosis

 Supporting a Patient with a New Cancer Diagnosis

-Bob, like so many other patients, may feel any of a variety of emotions.
+Like so many other patients, Bob may feel a variety of emotions.
 These often range from anger to fear, regret, shame, despair, or denial (9).

 When taking care of the patient, you should keep in mind the following:

-There is a whole new vocabulary for the patient (and maybe the nurse) to learn.
-Though the patient’s oncologist and other advanced-practice providers should be able to answer most (if not all) of the patient’s questions, you should be prepared as well.
+• Though the patient’s oncologist and other advanced-practice providers should be able to answer most (if not all) of the patient’s questions, you should also be prepared.
 Especially if the patient is not at all familiar with the dastardly world of cancer, you’ll want to brush up on some of the following terms: metastasis, standard of care, chemotherapy, radiation, palliation, adjuvant (and neoadjuvant) therapy, immunotherapy (or biotherapy), remission, relapse, and so forth (10).

 Ask yourself...